 Midway through the project development Hodyl & Co were brought on board to develop an urban design framework, to guide the transition of the precinct into a high quality urban environment with the capacity to deliver 40,000 jobs.

-This project presented challenges in responding to the pre-exiting build form within the Employment Precinct, characteristed by large blocks, heavy traffic, transmission lines, car parking and a lack of open space.
-The opportunity was to bring activity into the site, and to grow and attract innovative businesses through strategic collaborations between government, council, anchor institutions and private landowners to deliver a design-led vision.
+This project presented challenges in responding to the pre-existing built form within the Employment Precinct, characteristed by large blocks, heavy traffic, transmission lines, car parking and a lack of open space.
+The opportunity was to bring activity into the site and to grow and attract innovative businesses through strategic collaborations between government, council, anchor institutions and private landowners to deliver a design-led vision.

 The urban design framework will include propositions for land use, built form, open space, streets, transport and heritage.
 Currently in development, the framework will generate new ideas, as well as responding to previously conducted research and design thinking, to produce a cohesive framework that responds to the positive aspects of the existing character of the employment precinct.

 Once complete, this urban design framework will guide the transition of the aging industrial site into a quality urban precinct that fosters innovation thinking and excellent in design, engineering and advanced manufacturing.

 Fishermans Bend is Australia’s largest urban renewal project.
 In 2012, 250 hectares of land on the edge of Melbourne’s CBD was rezoned to deliver an ambitious transformation of an existing industrial area into four new mixed-use neighbourhoods housing 80,000 people and 40,000 employees.
 The rezoning preceded any planning work creating significant challenges in delivering on the vision.
 The urban renewal project has a 35 year timeline and as such, considered approaches to land use, density and the built form will be imperative to the precinct’s success.